Compulsory fire service: Exceptions

+Compulsory fire service exists in 21 out of 26 Swiss cantons.

 Exceptions include for example, the canton of Zurich, and in all places where professional fire brigades exist.
 If a fire brigade cannot find enough volunteers, it can carry out forced recruitment.
 These drafts are not popular, because the recruited firefighters are generally less motivated.
 Anyone who rejects service must pay a fire service exemption tax.